react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 Note that in this case, any params in the URL are only passed to the `Profile` screen which matches the path pattern `users/:id`, and the `Notifications` screen doesn't receive any params.
 If you want to have the same params in the `Notifications` screen, you can specify a [custom `getStateFromPath` function](use-linking.md#getstatefrompath) and copy those params.

+## Omitting a screen from path

+// TODO

 ## Advanced cases

 For some advanced cases, specifying the mapping may not be sufficient.
 To handle such cases, you can specify a custom function to parse the URL into a state object ([`getStateFromPath`](use-linking.md#getstatefrompath)), and a custom function to serialize the state object into an URL ([`getPathFromState`](use-linking.md#getpathfromstate)).